pseudocoders/GPT-notes/road/sb-db-basic.md

 ## Reading all Entities

-Sure!
 To get all product entities from the database using Spring Boot and Spring Data JPA, you can utilize the `findAll()` method provided by the repository.
 Here's an example:

 1. Create the entity classes for `Product` and `ProductType`, and set up their respective repositories, similar to the previous examples.